 Students may qualify for a "subsidized" Federal Direct Loan which is based on financial need.
 The federal government will pay the interest on the subsidized loan while students are in college.
+Any first-time borrower or borrowers who have paid off their loan prior to July 1, 2013 and are borrowing again can receive Subsidized loans only within 150% of the length of their program of study.
 Students may qualify for an "unsubsidized" Federal Direct Loan, regardless of need.
 Interest will accrue on unsubsidized loans during the in-school and repayment periods.
-Dependent undergraduate students can borrow up to \$5,500 as a freshman; up to \$6,500 as a sophomore; and \$7500 for each year beyond sophomore status.
-Independent undergraduate students and students whose parents are unable to obtain the PLUS Loan can borrow up to \$9,500 as a freshman (at least \$6,000 of this amount must be unsubsidized); up to \$10,500 as a sophomore (at least \$6,000 of this amount must be unsubsidized).
+Dependent undergraduate students can borrow up to \$5,500 as a freshman; up to \$6,500 as a sophomore; and \$7500 as a junior or senior in a bachelor's degree program.
+Independent undergraduate students and students whose parents are unable to obtain the PLUS Loan can borrow up to \$9,500 as a freshman (at least \$6,000 of this amount must be unsubsidized); up to \$10,500 as a sophomore (at least \$6,000 of this amount must be unsubsidized); and up to \$12,500 as a junior or senior in a bachelor's degree program (at least \$7,000 of this amount must be unsubsidized).
 Applicants will complete the FAFSA to determine eligibility.
 Direct Loans for first-time borrowers carry a variable interest rate, capped at 8.25%.
 An origination fee of varying amounts may be deducted from the students' loan proceeds.
-Repayment is not required as long as students are enrolled at least half-time.
+Repayment is not required as long as students are enrolled, at least, half-time.
 Students will have a six-month grace period after they cease to be enrolled before repayment must begin.
 The total outstanding loans that dependent undergraduate students may have cannot exceed \$31,000.
 Independent undergraduate students may borrow up to a total of \$57,500.